O2 (brand): United Kingdom

-Cellnet was launched in January 1985 as a subsidiary of Telecom Securicor Cellular Radio Limited, a 60:40 venture between British Telecommunications and Securicor respectively.
+Cellnet was launched in January 1985 as a subsidiary of Telecom Securicor Cellular Radio Limited, a 60:40 venture between British Telecommunications (British Telecom or BT) and Securicor respectively.

 In 1999, BT purchased Securicor's shares in Cellnet for £3.15 billion.
 The company was later rebranded as BT Cellnet, and it became a part of BT Wireless, a group of subsidiary companies owned by BT.
 BT invested £2 billion in BT Cellnet, and in 2000, BT Cellnet had over 6 million customers.

 In October 2001, at a general meeting held in Birmingham, 4.297 billion BT shares voted in favour of BT Cellnet's demerger from BT, with 0.67 million shares voting against.
 In 2001, BT Cellnet demerged from BT as mmO2 plc, and was relaunched on 1 May 2002 using the O2 brand.
 The company changed its name from mmO2 to O2 plc in March 2005.
 In 2021 it merged with Virgin Media to form Virgin Media O2.

-Ireland
+Republic of Ireland

 Digifone was created in 2000, as the demerged mobile business of the prior Esat Digifone which had just been purchased by BT.
 Esat Digifone was originally a joint venture between Esat Telecom and Telenor.
-After the acquisition of Esat Telecom by BT the Telenor share in Esat Digifone was also acquired by BT.
+After the acquisition of Esat Telecom by BT, the Telenor share in Esat Digifone was also acquired by BT.
 Subsequently, the fixed operations, Esat Telecom later became BT Ireland and the demerged mobile operations, rebranded without the Esat name as Digifone, became a part of the newly formed separate company, mmO2 plc.
-Digifone became O2 Ireland in 2001 as a subsidiary of mmO2 plc following the demerger from BT.
+Digifone became O2 Ireland in 2002 as a subsidiary of mmO2 plc following the demerger from BT.
 O2 Ireland became a subsidiary of Telefónica in 2006, after its parent company O2 in the United Kingdom was purchased.
-In June 2013, Hutchison Whampoa announced it would acquire the Irish arm of O2 for €780m.
+In June 2013, Hutchison Whampoa announced it would acquire the Republic of Ireland arm of O2 for €780m.
 O2 was merged into Hutchison Whampoa's subsidiary Three Ireland in March 2015.